Skip to content

 What is invoice financing?

-Invoice financing is where a business sells its unpaid invoices to a third-party lender like Growth Lending.
-The lender provides the business with an advance of around 80-90% of the invoice value and once the customer pays the full balance, the lender will deduct its lending fees.
-This helps businesses enhance cash flow by giving them immediate access to funds that are usually tied up in outstanding customer payments.
+Invoice financing is where a business sells its unpaid invoices to a third-party lender.
+The lender provides the business with an advance of around 80-90% of the total invoice value and, once the customer pays the full balance, the lender will then return the balance to the business, minus its lending fees.

 Who is invoice financing for?